-This award aims to recognize the importance of good clinical research and to encourage early career investigators in clinical studies.
+The award aims to recognize the importance of, and encourage young investigators in, good laboratory or preclinical research.

 This award will consist of a commitment of \$65,000 per year for two years, plus a \$10,000 per year stipend to support education and research-related costs for a total of \$150,000.
 Supplementation of the award with other grants is permissible, but to be eligible to apply for this award, the other grant source(s) cannot exceed \$75,000 annually.